 “It’s a buddy-cop movie,” he explained.
 I made a note to apologize to Bob Brassel.

-We took the unrestricted first-class airline tickets that were part of our deal and returned them for cash.
+Several weeks later, we took the unrestricted first-class airline tickets that were part of our deal and returned them for cash.
 Then we drove back to L.A. in the 1967 Dodge Coronet that Terry had just purchased.
 We didn’t tell our Mystery Date producer about the trip.
 It would be awkward since we had yet to make any real progress on the rewrite.

 The movie was called Upworld.
 It was written by John Watson and Pen Densham, who were also producing.
 Our first night there, one our agents, Bruce Kaufman, joined us to meet everyone at the premiere of Pumpkinhead, which was screening at the Cinerama Dome.
 It was Stan Winston’s directing debut.

 It was awful.
-Even the effects were nothing to write the Great Pumpkin about.
+Even the creature effects were nothing to write the Great Pumpkin about.
 I glanced soberly at Terry as we filed out.

 “I don’t know what to say,” I said.